WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 To achieve this, we will use `blastn` to generate a more granular comparison.
 We will utilise the locally installed version of `blast` to perform this task.

-First, we will run `formatdb` to format one of the sequences as a `blast` database:
+First, we will run `makeblastdb` to format one of the sequences as a `blast` database:

-- Specify the sequence type (protein: True or False).
-Ours is a DNA sequence, so we use F
-    - `-p F`
 - Specify the input sequence to format
-    - `-i MSSA476.dna`
+    - `-in MSSA476.dna`
+- Specify the sequence type of the database
+    - `-dbtype nucl`
+- Specify the database name
+    - `-out MSSA476`

 <br>